isomerpages/sndgo-corp/media-hub/speeches/_posts/2023-12-04-post-Opening Remarks at SCAI 2023.md

 <div style="padding: 25px 0px 0px 0px;"></div>

-<div style="font-size:24px; font-weight: 400; line-height: 1.75; color: red; padding: 5px 0px 5px 40px; margin-left: 0; border-left: 2px solid">Of all the things we want to learn about AI, it is to learn to ask the right questions, even if they turn out to be very tough questions with no easy answers.</div>
+<div style="font-size:24px; font-weight: 400; line-height: 1.75; color: #a6221c; padding: 5px 0px 5px 40px; margin-left: 0; border-left: 2px solid">Of all the things we want to learn about AI, it is to learn to ask the right questions, even if they turn out to be very tough questions with no easy answers.</div>

 In our short journey as an independent nation, Singapore has had to deal with many tough questions – of survival, relevance, and national unity.
 In seeking answers to these questions, we have benefitted greatly from the wise counsel of international experts.